abhisheksawarkar/Finger-Tip-Reader/README.md

 The project was done in collaboration with the following people to satisfy credit requirements for course EC1306 Electronics for Service of Society at VJTI.

+1. Vishal Medida
-1. Chinmay Pinglay
+2. Chinmay Pinglay
-2. Varun Zope
+3. Varun Zope
-3. Vishal Chaudhari
+4. Vishal Chaudhari
-4. Abhishek Sawarkar
+5. Abhishek Sawarkar

 A camera mounted on the finger inputs text and pre-processes the image.
 An image to text engine called Tesseract OCR converts the image into text.